Do you have orange grass? Does your lawn look like it has a disease? Maybe it seems to be coated with orange-red or yellowish dust?

 Watering regularly also assists your grass to grow quickly, thus discouraging further lawn fungus growth.

-It is also recommended to always use a mower with a grass catcher so that the left over clippings aren’t left on the grass, negating the effects of mowing.
-If you don’t have a mower with a grass catcher, then rake up the clippings and dispose of.
+It is also recommended to always use a mower with a grass catcher so that the leftover clippings aren’t left on the grass, negating the effects of mowing.
+If you don’t have a mower with a grass catcher, then rake up the clippings and dispose of them.

-Also ensure that your equipment is washed down properly after mowing to remove any left over rust dust.
+Also, ensure that your lawnmower is washed down properly after mowing to remove any leftover rust dust – this will stop spreading the fungus to other areas of your lawn.

-Looking for a good cordless mower?
-Check out this post.
+Looking for a good lawn mower?
+Check out our guide on the best cordless mowers.

 Using Fungicides To Kill Lawn Rust

-If you do need to use a fungicide to control a particularly bad outbreak of lawn fungus, then you can use something like Scotts Lawn Fungus Control.
+If you do need to use a fungicide to control a particularly bad outbreak of lawn fungus, then you can use something like No products found..

 Be sure to follow the instructions of your chosen fungicide carefully.